 Note 1 A child looked after is a child in public care, who is looked after by a local authority within the meaning of Section 22 of the Children Act 1989.
 Children previously looked after are children who were looked after, but have ceased to be so because they were adopted (under the terms of the Adoption and Children Act 2002) or became subject to a Child Arrangements Order or Special Guardianship Order (Children Act 1989).
-The provision to give the highest priority to looked after and previously looked after children applies to all children who have been adopted from local authority care.
+Advice issued by the Department for Education (DfE) in July